-The Benioff Ocean Initiative at University of California, Santa Barbara is looking for a Software Engineer with an interest in AI and data science to support their marine technology projects.
+The Benioff Ocean Initiative at University of California, Santa Barbara has extended the application period for a Software Engineer with an interest in AI and data science to support their marine technology projects.

 This position is ideal for applicants with a working knowledge of programming languages like Git and Python, and experience with Google Cloud Platform tools.